 Scores made in a new playing season (or calendar year) must be added to those of the preceding playing seasons (or calendar years) to make up a scoring record.
 Scoring records must be maintained continuously from year to year.
 (See Decision 6-1/1.)

 The authorized golf association having jurisdiction in an area is responsible for declaring the duration of any inactive season.
 A golf club located within the area covered by an authorized golf association must observe any inactive season established by the golf association, even if the club is not a member of the association.
 (See Decision 6-2/1.)

 Scores made at any golf course observing an inactive season are not acceptable for handicap purposes.
 Scores made at a golf course in an area observing an active season must be posted for handicap purposes, even if the golf club from which the player receives a Handicap Index is observing an inactive season.
 The club's Handicap Committee must make it possible for a player to post these away scores prior to the next Handicap Index revision.
-If possible, the club must re-compute the player's Handicap Index at that start of the active season.

 Example: If a player belonging to a golf club in Michigan plays golf in Florida during January, any scores made in Florida are acceptable and must be returned to the player's Michigan golf club.
 If the player is also a member of a golf club in Florida, scores must be posted to the player's Florida club.

 The accessibility of scoring records is an important component of peer review.
 Accordingly, the club must display a Handicap Index member listing as well as current scoring records of all players as of the most recent revision date.
 This must be in a prominent location for inspection by fellow members and others.
 (See Decisions 6-3/1 and 6-3/2.)